mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 Back in 2015 and 2016 I was the tech lead for the open source side of the React Native project.
 Since then I have led a few other projects - mostly building large features over the course of a few months with teams of 2 to 5 engineers.

-I have made many mistakes along the way and learned lessons the hard way, especially at the beginning.
+I have made mistakes along the way and learned lessons the hard way, especially at the beginning.
 This article summarises those mistakes and lessons.

-Hopefully this article will be helpful if you are considering becoming a tech lead, or recently started tech leading a project.
+If you are considering becoming a tech lead or recently started, this article is for you.

+Here is an outline of the article:

+- Introduction — React Native open source project
+- The Basics
+  - You need a roadmap
+  - When pressed on time, cut down scope
+  - You need a weekly meeting
+  - What about coding?
+- Advanced topics
+  - Leading and leaving enough autonomy at the same time
+  - Different leadership styles
+  - One to one
+  - Staying calm
+- Do you want to be a tech lead?
+  - Prerequisites
+  - Having a supportive manager / coach
+  - An easy way to start tech leading

-## Story time — React Native open source project
+## Introduction — React Native open source project

 One day my engineering manager approached me with a challenge: